yamad/jhuds_tidyhar/README.md

 ## Usage

-Load the `downlad_data.R` script, change the working directory to downloaded and unzipped data directory, and then load the `run_analysis.R` script into an R session:
+Load the `download_data.R` script, change the working directory to downloaded and unzipped data directory, and then load the `run_analysis.R` script into an R session: